hypnotiger/photoshop-on-linux/README.md

 ./installer.sh

 ```
+During the installation, several popups will appear to agree to several Microsoft packages' terms of use.
 # Set up steps after using the script
 Make note of the path to the prefix directory that you created with the script.
 WINEPREFIX= requires an **absolute path**, for example, `/home/user/photoshop/` instead of `~/photoshop`.
 ## For Photoshop 2022 (v23)